kmertol/msp430-evm/examples/debounce/README.md

 **Considerations:**

-* For each added input pin, you need one extra timer, keeping in mind that all pins can be debouncing at the same time.
+* For each added input pin, you need one extra timer, considering that all pins can be debouncing at the same time.
 So keep this in mind when setting the `SYS_TIMER_MAX_COUNT` variable.